MicrosoftEdge/WebView2Feedback/specs/ClientCertificate.md

   /// Port of the server that requested client certificate authentication.
   [propget] HRESULT Port([out, retval] int* port);

-  /// Returns true if the server that issues this request is https proxy.
+  /// Returns true if the server that issued this request is an http proxy.
   /// Returns false if the server is the origin server.
   [propget] HRESULT IsProxy([out, retval] BOOL* isProxy);

   /// Returns the `ICoreWebView2ClientCertificateList` when client
   /// certificate authentication is requested.
 The list contains mutually
   /// trusted CA certificates.
-  [propget] HRESULT RequestMatchingCertificates([out, retval]
+  [propget] HRESULT MutuallyTrustedCertificates([out, retval]
       ICoreWebView2ClientCertificateList** clientCertificateList);

   /// Returns the selected certificate.